-Committees should submit brief written reports which include a description of the issue at hand; alternatives to be considered; recommendations; cost; planned use; faculty and staff time; and, public relation effects.
-The Committee's recommendations need not be accepted by the Board, but can serve as the basis for discussion.
+Committees should submit brief written reports which include a description of the issue at hand; alternatives to be considered; recommendations; cost; planned use; faculty and staff time; and public relation effects.
+The Committee's recommendations need not to be accepted by the Board, but can serve as the basis for discussion.

 Advisory committees may be created by the Board to serve as task forces for special purposes or to provide continuing consultation in a particular area of activity.
 However, there shall be no standing advisory committees.
 The composition of advisory committees shall be broadly representative taking into consideration the special task assigned, the school community's composition, and the interests of community members.
 Professional staff members may be appointed to advisory committees.
-Appointments to such committees shall be made by the Board; appointment of staff members shall be made by the Board; appointment of staff members shall be made by the receive clear instructions from the Board including:
+Appointments to such committees shall be made by the Board; appointment of staff members shall be made by the Board upon recommendation of the Head of School or Business Administrator.
+The tenure of the committee shall be determined by the task assigned.
+Committees shall receive clear instructions from the Board including:

 - 1. Service requested of Committee.

 - 2. Resources the Board may provide.

 - 3. Expected reporting duties.

-- 4. Responsibility delegated to Committee.
+- 4. Responsibility delegated to committee.